Tuxcon-AU/tuxcon-web/services/email.md

 ## Email Access

 There are two primary ways to access your email.
-We provide 2 webmail portals (a modified SquirrelMail, and a plain RoundCube installation), but we also provide (and encourage the use of) IMAPS and POP3S.
+We provide 2 webmail portals (a modified SquirrelMail, and a plain RoundCube installation), but we also provide (and encourage the use of) IMAPS and POP3S (with IMAPS being the recommendation out of these two).

 ### Webmail